Lomztein/Moduthulhu/README.md

 Again, familiarity with delegates and lambda expressions in C# is recommended.
 Due to limitations of generic classes in C#, this is a bit more verbose than the previously mentioned RegisterMessageAction/Function methods.

 Do note that the methods examplified here are shortcut methods from PluginBase.

-## IPlugin defined Methods

-There are in total four methods defined by IPlugin, all of which are called by PluginManager.

-* `PreInitialize (GuildHandler handler)` - Executed before anything else is done.
-It is recommended that messages and config options are registered here, as well as any setup that may be neccesary for other plugins to this one.
-Additionally it takes in the plugins GuildHandler to be assigned.
-* `Initialize ()` - The "Default" initialize function, as well as the only one neccesary to worry about if you don't need to interact with other plugins at all.
-* `PostInitialize ()` - Executed lastly.
-It is recommended to use this to process data given by other plugins.
-* `Shutdown ()` - Executed when the plugin must shutdown, perhaps to be disabled or reloaded.
-Use this to revert any changes done to other plugins or the core.

-Initialize and Shutdown must be implemented in your plugin class.

-### Building your plugins

-You're going to want to build your plugins into .dll files for the core to load up and provide.
-The simple way to do this is just to build the project as with any other, and moving the primary output file into your running cores ./Data/Plugins folder.
-This should be fairly straightforward for anyone who've used Visual Studio in the past, albiet a bit of a trivial hassle after a few times.

-The slightly more advanced but easier once set up method is by using post-build commands.
-Right-click on your project in the solution explorer, click to "Properties", and go to the Build Events tab.
-To automatically copy the build plugin .dll, add this line to post-build event: `xcopy "$(TargetPath)" "$(SolutionDir)Core\bin\Debug\netcoreapp2.1\Data\Plugins\" /y`

-This will only be benificial if you have downloaded this entire solution, and have your plugin project as a project within the solution.
-In case you are running an instance of the bot via the assemblies provided via NuGet, you naturally need the xcopy command to copy your plugin files into whereever the /Data/Plugins folder is found in this case.

-You can also add another xcopy line that copies the symbol files from compilation, which will make it much easier to debug your plugins.
-They must be placed in the bots root folder, so a command line for this would look something like
-`xcopy "$(TargetDir)$(TargetFileName).pdb" "$(SolutionDir)Core\bin\Debug\netcoreapp2.1\" /y`

-In a future version I will provide an entrypoint for running a debug bot instance with specific plugins, instead of you having to move the plugin files around yourself.

-### Loading your plugins

-When the bot framework launches, it loads all .dll files within the ./Data/Plugins folder and caches all IPlugin based types found within.
-These are then stored as plugins available for servers to enable.